Ozwald Boateng’s New York Show Will Honor the Harlem Renaissance

-Ozwald Boateng, the youngest black designer to open a business on London’s Savile Row in 1995, is bringing his talents to New York City.
-For the first time ever, the British designer of Ghanian descent will design a womenswear collection in honour of the 100th anniversary of the Harlem Renaissance — an intellectual, social, and artistic explosion centred in Harlem, New York, spanning the 1920s.
+Ozwald Boateng, the youngest Black designer to open a business on London’s Savile Row in 1995, is bringing his talents to New York City.
+For the first time ever, the British designer of Ghanian descent will design a womenswear collection in honor of the 100th anniversary of the Harlem Renaissance — an intellectual, social, and artistic explosion centered in Harlem, New York, spanning the 1920s.

 “Now, I’ve reached a place where I’m more vocal [about race],” Boateng said.
 “My work has a strong African identity without being what you would normally expect.”